OreOliciouZ/LUXARA/README.md

 *   **Automated Protection:** Keep your server clean with auto-mod features, including spam protection and malicious link blocking.
 *   **Comprehensive Audit Logs:** All moderation actions, as well as voice channel joins/leaves, are automatically logged to a configured channel for full transparency.
 *   **Advanced Ticketing:** A professional-grade `/ticket-setup` system allows users to create private support channels with the click of a button.

+### 🌐 Internationalization & Accessibility
+*   **Automatic Translation:** The bot can automatically detect messages sent in a foreign language, instantly replying with a clean, embedded translation to keep conversations flowing.
+*   **Fully Configurable:** Administrators can use the `/translate-config` command to enable translation globally or specify exact channels, ensuring it only works where you want it to.

 ### ⚙️ Customizable Utility
 *   **Personalized Experience:** Configure custom welcome (`/config-events`) and goodbye messages.